cuttlebelle/cuttlebelle/README.md

 ```

 `getInitialProps` will be executed before we render the HTML and whatever you return from it will be passed into your react component as a prop.
+The function will have access to all props of that partial as well.

 _(_ 💡 _Make sure you return an object so that you can find your prop again.)_